 I hope these ideas help you if you’re in this situation.
 I’ve been there…and I needed a kick in the ____ to get moving on making changes.
 If you aren’t in this situation (thank goodness!) but have a friend or colleague who is, send this article along to that person.

-And if you would like to access a class and some materials on “Antioxidants for a Toxic Work Environment,” just go to https://meggin.com/classes/toxic-work-environments/ and use the coupon code LI-NONTOXIC.
-You’ll receive it at no cost (free).
+And if you would like to access a class and some materials on “Antioxidants for a Toxic Work Environment,” just go to https://meggin.com/classes/toxic-work-environments/ to receive the class at no cost (free).